pudly/schmopera-hugo/content/articles/justin-ralph-it-all-comes-down-to-storytelling.md

 ---
-title: "Justin Ralph: "It all comes down to storytelling.""
+title: "Justin Ralph: &quot;It all comes down to storytelling.&quot;"
 ---

 ## What do you find are some surprising similarities between singing in an operatic context, and recording a folk/country EP?